frappe/erpnext_documentation/user/manual/en/education/assessment_plan.md

 ## 2. How to create an Assessment Plan

-1. Go to Assessment Plan list and click on New.
+1. Go to the Assessment Plan list and click on New.
 1. Select the **Student Group** for which you want to conduct the assessment.
 1. Select the **Course** for which you are conducting the assessment.
 1. Select the **Assessment Group** under which the assessment is being conducted.